Updated: Oct 14

 Sometimes life gets super busy, so why not have fun with life's crazy times?
 During your busy season, invite over the friends and ask everyone to bring their favourite cereal - you supply the milk (extra points for 'special milk' spiked with some bourbon!).
 Snuggle up with blankets on the couch, hover over your bowls and maybe even throw on some cartoons in the background.

-13. Explore New Kinds of Fermentation
+13. Explore Fermentation

 Fermented foods like Sauerkraut, Kimchee, Kombucha... are proven to be very healthy and known to provide important nutrients, recalibrate your immune system and add good bacteria to help aid in digestion.